IDMNYU/IdeationPrototypingSpring19-Bennett/Future_weeklyBrief.md

 Get out of your laptop.
 Go to the library, book store, video bank, musuem, hear a talk, listen to the radio, read a newspaper, go deep into research journals!!

+0. Post the outcome from the [Headlines From The Future Exercise](HeadlinesFromTheFuture.md).
+Reflect on the feedback given from class.
+What questions need to be resolved?
+What feedback was given?

 1. Create an annotated bibliography with 8 different source topics.
 The annotation needs to detail how this source topic fits in as well as what this source provides.
 Why is this source useful?